axonivy-market/ai-assistant/ai-assistant-product/README.md

 In the **ai-assistant-demo** Ivy project, we created demo assistants which can help you understand and develop your own AI assistant more effeciency.

+> [!IMPORTANT]
+> Whenever you run any demo below, we backup your current functions and assistants then replace them with functions and assistant of the demo.
+Therefore, after you finish using the demo, run the process `restoreData` to get back the original assistants and functions.

 #### Complex Demo

 **Use case**